tagitmobile/maven-wrapper/README.md

 # maven-wrapper
-The repository project for executing Maven scripts with CI tools
+The repository project for executing Maven scripts with CI tools using `mvnw`.